 - 6.6 In particular, officials undertaking procurement must act ethically throughout the procurement.
 Ethical behaviour includes: - a. recognising and dealing with actual, potential and perceived conflicts of interest; - b. dealing with potential suppliers, tenderers and suppliers equitably, including by - i. seeking appropriate internal or external advice when probity issues arise, and - ii. not accepting inappropriate gifts or hospitality; - c. carefully considering the use of public resources; and - d. complying with all directions, including relevant entity requirements, in relation to gifts or hospitality, the Australian Privacy Principles of the Privacy Act 1988 and the security provisions of the Crimes Act 1914. - 6.7 Relevant entities must not seek to benefit from supplier practices that may be dishonest, unethical or unsafe.
 This includes not entering into contracts with tenderers who have had a judicial decision against them (not including decisions under appeal) relating to employee entitlements and who have not satisfied any resulting order.

-Officials should seek declarations from all tenderers confirming that they have no such unsettled orders against them. - 6.8 If a complaint about procurement is received, relevant entities must apply equitable and non-discriminatory complaint-handling procedures.
+Officials should seek declarations from all tenderers confirming that they have no such unsettled orders against them. - 6.8 If a complaint about procurement is received, relevant entities must apply timely, equitable and non-discriminatory complaint-handling procedures, including providing acknowledgement soon after the complaint has been received.
 Relevant entities should aim to manage the complaint process internally, when possible, through communication and conciliation.